19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Elemental Hazards.md

 ### Extreme Cold

-Creatures in severely cold weather make a [DC](../Core%20Procedures/DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check at the end of each watch not spent [Resting](../Core%20Procedures/Resting.md).
-On a failure, they are [Exhausted](../Conditions/Exhausted.md).
+Creatures traveling in severely cold weather take 1d6 [Cold](../Combat/Damage%20Types/Cold.md) damage per level of danger they are in whenever they enter a hex.

 ## Earth